GABETROLL/holbertonschool-low_level_programming/singly_linked_lists/README.md

 } list_t;
 ```
 ## In these exercises, we'll learn how to:
-0: print each item of each node in a linked list
+0. print each item of each node in a linked list
-1: print the length of a linked list
+1. print the length of a linked list
+2. add a node to the beggining of a linked list
+3. add a node to the end of a linked list